mbazos/k8s-on-raspbian/README.md

 ```
 $ sudo kubeadm join --token <YOUR TOKEN> 10.0.0.1:6443 --discovery-token-unsafe-skip-ca-verification
 ```
-> `--discovery-token-unsafe-skip-ca-verification` is needed unless you provide the ca verification key.
-I wouldn't recommend doing this for a real production environment.
+> `--discovery-token-unsafe-skip-ca-verification` is needed unless you provide the ca verification key which is very long.
+I wouldn't recommend passing this flag in for a real production environment.

 You can now run this on the master: